savra/savra/README.md

 <img src = "https://github.com/savra/savra/blob/06095a139f3db7e37dbd889d85fa6ce28a961485/photo_2023-08-20_22-58-24.jpg">

 Hello everyone!
-Nice to see you.
+Nice to see you👀.
 Welcome to my page!

 I'm Sergey, a software engineer in backend development.
 I have been professionally involved in software development since 2013, programmed in various languages.
 For the last 3+ years I have been writing in Java.